startup-dotfiles/configs/README.md

 ./deploy.sh -m <MANIFEST>   # specify a manifest file
 ```

+> [!WARNING]
+> `./deploy.sh` uses `MANIFEST.linux` by default, typically for a full deployment.
+If you only want to install part of it,
+> refer to the files in the `recipes` directory I provided and use the `-m` option to specify a file.

 > [!NOTE]
 > Tip: You can run `./deploy.sh -f` to make a backup; it will save the previous state before you modify local files.